 Best Kitchen Knives

-A sharp, well-balanced chef's knife is the single most important tool in any kitchen.
-Professional chefs consistently say they would rather have one excellent knife than a block full of mediocre ones.
-The right knife makes prep work faster, safer (dull knives cause more injuries than sharp ones), and more enjoyable.
-We compared knives across edge retention, balance, handle comfort, and maintenance requirements.
-The Wusthof Classic 8-Inch Chef's Knife is our top recommendation for most home cooks.
-Its full-tang forged German steel blade holds an edge well, the handle fits comfortably in a wide range of hand sizes, and it comes with Wusthof's lifetime warranty.
-German-style knives like the Wusthof have a slightly curved blade profile ideal for the rocking cutting motion most Western cooks use.
-Knife maintenance matters as much as the initial purchase.
-Any knife dulls with use, so invest in a honing steel for weekly maintenance and have your knives professionally sharpened once or twice a year.
-A quality cutting board made of wood or plastic also preserves your edge.
-Never put good knives in the dishwasher, as the detergent and jostling damage the blade.
+A sharp, well-balanced chef's knife is the single most important tool in your kitchen.
+Ask any professional chef -- they'd rather have one excellent knife than a block full of mediocre ones.
+And here's something that surprises people: dull knives cause more kitchen injuries than sharp ones because you have to force them.
+We compared knives across edge retention, balance, handle comfort, and maintenance.
+The Wusthof Classic 8-Inch Chef's Knife is our top pick for most home cooks.
+Full-tang forged German steel, holds an edge well, the handle fits a wide range of hand sizes, and it comes with a lifetime warranty.
+German-style knives like the Wusthof have a slightly curved blade that's ideal for the rocking motion most Western cooks use.
+Maintenance matters as much as the initial purchase.
+Every knife dulls with use, so invest in a honing steel for weekly touch-ups and get your knives professionally sharpened once or twice a year.
+A quality wood or plastic cutting board preserves your edge too.
+And never -- seriously, never -- put good knives in the dishwasher.
+The detergent and jostling destroy the blade.

 Quick Comparison